jessecookedesign/100-days-of-code/log.md

 **Today's Progress**: Learned how to build a pure CSS responsive hamburger menu.

 **Thoughts:** CSS hamburger menus are surprisingly simple once you figure them out.
 It took me a while, quite a few tutorials, and browsing a few codepens/jsfiddles but I think I got it figured out.
 Putting this into action now on a client's website.

+### Day 004: May 15, 2019

+**Today's Progress**: Finalized the responsive hamburger menu.

+**Thoughts:** Once I finalized locally, I implemented on a live site but ran into issues.
+More to come tomorrow!